Shagshag/prestashop-documentation/ReferrerCore.md

 * Visibility: **protected**
 * This property is **static**.
-* This property is defined in classes\Referrer.php line 72
+* This property is defined in [classes/Referrer.php line 72](https://github.com/PrestaShop/PrestaShop/blob/1.6.1.1/classes/Referrer.php#72)

 Methods